justmarkham/pandas-videos/README.md

 # Python pandas Q&A video series

-Materials from the Data School video series about Python's [pandas library](http://pandas.pydata.org/).
-Read more about the series on the [Data School blog](http://www.dataschool.io/easier-data-analysis-with-pandas/).
+Materials from the Data School video series about Python's pandas library.

+Read more about the series, and view all of the videos on one page: [Easier data analysis in Python with pandas](http://www.dataschool.io/easier-data-analysis-with-pandas/)

 ### [IPython/Jupyter Notebook](http://nbviewer.jupyter.org/github/justmarkham/pandas-videos/blob/master/pandas.ipynb)